sparkflows/sparkflows-docs/docs/user-guide/scheduling/scheduling-workflows.rst

 Scheduling Workflows
 ====================

-Fire allows you to schedule workflows to be run a regular intervals.
+Fire allows you to schedule workflows to be run at regular intervals.

 Scheduler Tab
 -------------